enigmosity/learn-aws/developer-associate/exam-questions.md

             - resource filters
     - to specify resources, paths and values can be specified in resource filters components.
     - TODO: have a skim of this service to ensure you understand how to apply tags and IDs as well as the action set
+- setting up client side encryption recommended pattern
+    1. use `GenerateDataKey` to get a data encryption key
+    2. use the plaintext data encryption key from the plaintext field of previous response to encrypt data locally, then erase the plaintext data key from memory
+    3. store the encrypted data key (retunred previously in the CiphertextBlob field of the response) alongside the locally encrypted data
+    4. then send the data.

 TODO: NAT gateways